 - System:

-- ◆ ARM Cortex-M0+ processor (version r0p1), running at frequencies of up to 50 MHz with single-cycle multiplier and fast single-cycle I/O port.
+- ARM Cortex-M0+ processor (version r0p1), running at frequencies of up to 50 MHz with single-cycle multiplier and fast single-cycle I/O port.

 - ARM Cortex-M0+ built-in Nested Vectored Interrupt Controller (NVIC).

 - AHB Multilayer matrix.

 - System tick timer.

 - Serial Wire Debug (SWD) and JTAG boundary scan modes supported.

 - Micro Trace Buffer (MTB) supported.

 - Memory:

-- Up to 256 KB on-chip flash programming memory with page erase.
+- ◆ Up to 256 KB on-chip flash programming memory with page erase.

 - Up to 32 KB main SRAM.

 - Up to two additional SRAM blocks of 2 KB each.

 - Up to 4 KB EEPROM.

 - ROM API support:

 - Boot loader.

 - USART drivers.

-- ◆ I2C drivers.
+- I2C drivers.

+- USB drivers.

 - DMA drivers.

-- Power profiles.

-- Flash In-Application Programming (IAP) and In-System Programming (ISP).

-- 32-bit integer division routines. - Digital peripherals: - ◆ Simple DMA engine with 16 channels and programmable input triggers. - ◆ High-speed GPIO interface connected to the ARM Cortex-M0+ IO bus with up to 80 General-Purpose I/O (GPIO) pins with configurable pull-up/pull-down resistors, programmable open-drain mode, input inverter, and programmable glitch filter and digital filter. - ◆ Pin interrupt and pattern match engine using eight selectable GPIO pins. - Two GPIO group interrupt generators. - CRC engine. - Configurable PWM/timer subsystem (two 16-bit and two 32-bit standard counter/timers, two State-Configurable Timers (SCTimer/PWM)) that provides: - Up to four 32-bit and two 16-bit counter/timers or two 32-bit and six 16-bit counter/timers. - Up to 21 match outputs and 16 capture inputs. - Up to 19 PWM outputs with 6 independent time bases. - Windowed WatchDog timer (WWDT). - Real-time Clock (RTC) in the always-on power domain with separate battery supply pin and 32 kHz oscillator. - Analog peripherals: - One 12-bit ADC with up to 12 input channels with multiple internal and external trigger inputs and with sample rates of up to 2 Msamples/s.
-The ADC supports two independent conversion sequences. - Temperature sensor. - Serial interfaces: - ◆ Up to five USART interfaces, all with DMA, synchronous mode, and RS-485 mode support.
-Four USARTs use a shared fractional baud generator. - Two SSP controllers with DMA support. - ◆ Two IC-bus interfaces.
-One IC-bus interface with specialized open-drain pins supports I2C Fast-mode Plus. - Clock generation: - 12 MHz internal RC oscillator trimmed to 1 % accuracy for -25 °C ≤ Tamb ≤ +85 °C that can optionally be used as a system clock. - On-chip 32 kHz oscillator for RTC. - Crystal oscillator with an operating range of 1 MHz to 25 MHz.
-Oscillator pins are shared with the GPIO pins. - ◆ Programmable watchdog oscillator with a frequency range of 9.4 kHz to 2.3 MHz. - PLL allows CPU operation up to the maximum CPU rate without the need for a high-frequency crystal. - Clock output function with divider that can reflect the crystal oscillator, the main clock, the IRC, or the watchdog oscillator. - Power control: - Integrated PMU (Power Management Unit) to minimize power consumption. - Reduced power modes: Sleep mode, Deep-sleep mode, Power-down mode, and Deep power-down mode. - Wake-up from Deep-sleep and Power-down modes on external pin inputs and USART activity.
+- Power profiles. - Flash In-Application Programming (IAP) and In-System Programming (ISP). - ♦ 32-bit integer division routines. - Digital peripherals: - Simple DMA engine with 16 channels and programmable input triggers. - High-speed GPIO interface connected to the ARM Cortex-M0+ IO bus with up to 80 General-Purpose I/O (GPIO) pins with configurable pull-up/pull-down resistors, programmable open-drain mode, input inverter, and programmable glitch filter and digital filter. - Pin interrupt and pattern match engine using eight selectable GPIO pins. - Two GPIO group interrupt generators. - CRC engine. - Configurable PWM/timer subsystem (two 16-bit and two 32-bit standard counter/timers, two State-Configurable Timers (SCTimer/PWM)) that provides: - Up to four 32-bit and two 16-bit counter/timers or two 32-bit and six 16-bit counter/timers. - Up to 21 match outputs and 16 capture inputs. - Up to 19 PWM outputs with 6 independent time bases. - Windowed WatchDog timer (WWDT). - Real-time Clock (RTC) in the always-on power domain with separate battery supply pin and 32 kHz oscillator. - Analog peripherals: - One 12-bit ADC with up to 12 input channels with multiple internal and external trigger inputs and with sample rates of up to 2 Msamples/s.
+The ADC supports two independent conversion sequences. - Temperature sensor. - Serial interfaces: - Up to five USART interfaces, all with DMA, synchronous mode, and RS-485 mode support.
+Four USARTs use a shared fractional baud generator. - Two SSP controllers with DMA support. - Two IC-bus interfaces.
+One IC-bus interface with specialized open-drain pins supports I2C Fast-mode plus. - USB 2.0 full-speed device controller with on-chip PHY.
+XTAL-less low-speed mode supported. - Clock generation: - ◆ 12 MHz internal RC oscillator trimmed to 1 % accuracy for -25 °C ≤ Tamb ≤ +85 °C that can optionally be used as a system clock. - On-chip 32 kHz oscillator for RTC. - Crystal oscillator with an operating range of 1 MHz to 25 MHz.
+Oscillator pins are shared with the GPIO pins. - Programmable watchdog oscillator with a frequency range of 9.4 kHz to 2.3 MHz. - PLL allows CPU operation up to the maximum CPU rate without the need for a high-frequency crystal. - A second, dedicated PLL is provided for USB. - Clock output function with divider that can reflect the crystal oscillator, the main clock, the IRC, or the watchdog oscillator.

-- ◆ Power-On Reset (POR).

-- Brownout detect.

-- Unique device serial number for identification.

-- Single power supply (2.4 V to 3.6 V).

-- Separate VBAT supply for RTC.

-- Operating temperature range -40 °C to 105 °C.

-- Available as LQFP48, LQFP64, and LQFP100 packages.
+- Power control: - Integrated PMU (Power Management Unit) to minimize power consumption. - Reduced power modes: Sleep mode, Deep-sleep mode, Power-down mode, and Deep power-down mode. - Wake-up from Deep-sleep and Power-down modes on external pin inputs and USART activity. - Power-On Reset (POR). - Brownout detect. - Unique device serial number for identification. - Single power supply (2.4 V to 3.6 V). - Separate VBAT supply for RTC. - Operating temperature range -40 °C to 105 °C. - Available as LQFP48, LQFP64, and LQFP100 packages.